Jasonblalack/zyngapoker/Build-system.md

 Public names exported from JavaScript code have to be unique across all projects.
 If one completely override a full class under its original name it makes no sense to include it at all, right?
 The dependency engine in the build system use these public names to analyse dependencies between files e.g. a class `notebook.controller.Main` (stored in `src/controller/Main.js`) might use the preferences dialog from above.
 The dependency and ordering is automatically detected - even through project borders.

+Fuzzy names allows you to have class names which differ from file names.
+This is by no means thought as the ideal way to do, but is sometimes helpful when you don't own a specific project or a in the middle of a refactoring.
+If `fuzzy` is enabled in a project every class in the project needs to have a documentation comment with the JavaDoc-like `@name {package.ClassName}` e.g.

+    /**
+     * @name {my.ui.Button}
+     */

+As soon as fuzzy mode is enabled classes without such a comment are regarded as errors and prevent the build script from succeeding.

 ### Assets

 Assets will be merged and do not behave like classes.
 Conflict resolution works in direction of adding projects to the session in your build script.
 In works on a file-by-file basis.
 Projects which are registered later win over projects registered earlier.
 This allows the application developer to override assets or translations from a library project inside an application.
 This is fine for using data from external repositories or company standards while still having the possibility to easily override single assets or translations.